Darsh-A/Onlyfans18-/Chemistry/CHM101/Periodic Table.md

 #### Electron-deficient Hydrides
 - Formed by $Be$, group $13$ elements
 	Neutral monomeric element hydrides do($BeH_{2},BH_{3}, AlH_{3},GaH_{3},etc.$) not have enough electrons to satisfy octet rule

+- Dimerise or polymerise using bridging $E -H-E$ bonds which are $$